iCliniq Logo

 • Tetanus or lockjaw is a severe spasm of jaw and neck muscles caused by the bacteria Clostridium tetani.
 It gives rise to fever, severe muscle contraction, pain, swallowing difficulties, and altered heart rate and blood pressure.

 • Brain Abscess accumulates pus in brain tissues due to injury or spread of infection from the sinus, tooth, or surrounding tissues.
-The symptoms are similar to that of meningitis and encephalitis.
+The symptoms are similar to those of meningitis and encephalitis.

 How Is Meningococcal Meningitis Treated?